NitroNils/flashboot/README.md

 the release-dependent subdirectory (e.g.  /flash/5.3 for a 5.3 kernel) is automatically extracted to the ramdisk during boot.
 This is useful for small extensions or configuration that you can distribute in a single tgz-package.
-Files can also be added to the /flash/conf directory, they are then automatically copied (not extracted) to the respective location in the ramdisk during boot, e.g. /flash/conf/etc/myname will end up as /etc/myname when the system has booted.
+Files can also be added to the /flash/conf directory.
+They are then automatically copied (not extracted) to the respective location in the ramdisk during boot, e.g. /flash/conf/etc/myname will end up as /etc/myname when the system has booted.